 - The charge for failure to appear, which includes more significant penalties

 - The bench warrant issued for your arrest

 Click to contact our Criminal Defense Lawyers today

 Possible Defenses to Failure to Appear Charges

-If you were accused of failure to appear in Los Angeles, a lawyer may be able to construct a defense for you.
+If the courts accused you of failure to appear in Los Angeles, a lawyer may be able to construct a defense for you.
 You may have your warrant cleared and your charges dismissed if your lawyer demonstrates that you did not intentionally avoid your court date.
 For example, your lawyer may be able to show that you failed to appear in court because:

-In these situations, you may have your charges dropped and your warrant cleared.
+In these situations, the judge may drop your charges and clear your warrant.
 You may also resolve your charges if you demonstrate that you never promised to appear in court.
 However, this may be difficult, as generally signing and accepting a ticket qualifies as agreeing to appear in court or to pay your fine.